Samuel Ballet: Club career

 Ballet made his professional debut on 16 February 2020 against Lugano, replacing Saidy Janko.
 He scored an 89th minute game-winner in the eventual 2–1 victory.

+On 28 January 2024, Ballet signed a three-and-a-half-year contract with Como in Italy.
+On 31 August 2024, he was loaned by Zürich, with an option to buy.

 International career

 Ballet was born in Switzerland to a Swiss father and Cameroonian mother.
 He is a youth international for Switzerland.